 The screen will change as it enters pointing mode.
 Press #3 again until you see the numbers on the left and right of the little screen on the DAPT2.
 If you are not using the DAPT2 then you will want to bring your computer out to the antenna so you can see the signal or you can also use a smartphone, tablet, etc. that’s connected wirelessly to the modem to pull up that page and see the signal as well!

-First, let me explain the satellite ARC to you so you have an idea of what you’re going to see and why and maybe get a better idea of how to find the satellite you are using for service!
+First, we will explain the satellite ARC a bit so you have an idea of what you’re going to see and why and maybe get a better idea of how to find the satellite you are using for service!
 There are a few different ways to point a dish to find the satellite!
-We’ll talk about a couple methods and you can use whatever method seems to work best for you!
+We’ll talk about a couple of methods and you can use whatever method seems to work best for you!

 The satellite ARC for North America starts low in the East to higher in the South and then back lower to the West as in the following screenshot from our DishPointer App!
 We purposely selected all of the satellites in the list just to show you how many satellites there are in the ARC.
 So, it’s easy to get a 29 signal which typically means you’re pointed to the wrong satellite.
 Side note, this screenshot was taken with the camera lens blocked so the red dots would stand out!

 Here is an idea of what you can see and do with the DishPointer App.
 It uses your camera to overlay the satellite locations in the sky!
 Here we can see both E19 @ 97.1 West and E17 @ 107.1 West as well even thoughE17 does not offer coverage in our area, E19 is the default satellite for this platform anyway!
 Keep in mind that this app is only as accurate as your smartphone compass is and many smartphones and tablets can be 10 – 15 degrees off in azimuth sometimes!